9keystrokes/Photorealistic-Person-Scene-Composition/README.md

 This computer vision project implements an advanced image processing pipeline to seamlessly integrate a person into any background scene with photorealistic results.
 The system handles background removal, lighting analysis, color matching, and shadow generation to create natural-looking composite images.

 ## 🌐 Live Demo
-Visit our platform at: [DevSearch](https://flam-ai-assignment.onrender.com/)
+Visit our platform at: [Live Demo](https://flam-ai-assignment.onrender.com/)

 ## Table of Contents